1. Callanish Central.

-The stones of Callanish are built on land that gently rises from north to south to end at a rocky outcrop called "Cnoc-an-Turso."
-Early folks constructed an avenue of stones up this rise to reach a vantage point where they built an egg-shaped ring of standing stones some 13 meters across.
-This egg had a stone-lined burial kist (pronounced kissed) at its centre, where an important person's body had been laid to rest.
+The Callanish stones are situated on gently sloping land that ends with a rocky outcrop called "Cnoc-an-Turso."
+The early inhabitants constructed a pathway of standing stones up this slope to reach a viewpoint where they created an egg-shaped ring of more standing stones, measuring around 13 metres across.
+In the centre of this egg was a stone-lined burial kist where the body of a significant person had been interred.

-Notably, the egg's axis points to where the moon bathes in secret in Loch Rathacleit at the time of her Major Standstill.
-This Loch (lake) is marked by a notch in the northern horizon and is one way the astronomers John North and Alexander Thom were able to date the stones of Callanish to at least 1800 BC.
+Notably, the egg's axis points to where the moon bathed in secret in Loch Rathacleit at the time of her Major Standstill.
+This Loch (lake) is marked by a notch in the northern horizon, which is one way the astronomers John North and Alexander Thom were able to date the stones of Callanish to at least 1800 BC.

 Thom made Callanish famous for how the moon skims the horizon when furthest south without mentioning that this apparition cannot be seen from the egg because Cnoc-an-Turso blocks the view.